Infineon/optiga-trust-charge/pal/NEW_PAL_TEMPLATE/README.md

 agnostic and would not require any changes.
 The low level drivers used by PAL for XMC4800 are configured and generated using DAVE™.

-## Communication with OPTIGA™ Trust Qi
+## Communication with OPTIGA™ Trust Charge

 The hardware/platform resource configuration with respect to I2C master and GPIOs (Vdd and Reset) are to be updated in pal_ifx_i2c_config.c.
-These configurations are used by the IFX I2C implementation to communicate with OPTIGA™ Trust Qi.
+These configurations are used by the IFX I2C implementation to communicate with OPTIGA™ Trust Charge.

 ### Update I2C master platform specific context[e.g. (void)&i2c_master_0]